The Tale of Two Bad Mice, Beatrix Potter, 1892

 I wad be laith to rin an’ chase thee

 ~ On Turning her up in her Nest, with the Plough, November 1785, Robert Burns

 Are you nice to mice?
 Do you fancy rats?
-Well, you are in good company with many people who enjoy rats and mice as pets for their intelligence, curiosity, and friendliness.
-Rats and mice as pets became popular during the end of the 19th century, leading to new opportunities for rat catchers.
-Jack Black was an early pioneer of rat catching and dubbed himself the official rat catcher of Queen Victoria, even though he never had a royal decree .
-While Black spent most of his time catching them, he also collected them and sold them to Victorian women as pets.
-Queen Victoria was one of his clients, as was children’s book author (and scientist) Beatrix Potter.
-Some of his rats became the earliest lab rats, including a specimen of albino rats he sold to scientists in France!
-Squeak! 🐀🐁
+Pet rats and mice are popular for their intelligence, curiosity, and friendliness.
+Rats and mice as pets became quite popular during the end of the 19th century, leading to new opportunities for rat catchers.
+Jack Black (an early pioneer in the rat-catching business) dubbed himself the "Official Rat Catcher of Queen Victoria" (though without a royal decree).
+While he spent most of his time catching rats, he also collected them and sold them to Victorian women as pets.
+Along with Queen Victoria, one of his other clients was children’s book author (and scientist) Beatrix Potter.
+Squeak!
+Squeak! 🐀

 Fancy Rat & Mouse Day is a day for celebrating the domestic versions of the humble rat and mouse.
 Not to be confused with wild (black) rats, the Fancy Rat is the domesticated brown rat; while the Fancy Mouse is the domesticated form of the house mouse.

 A fancy mouse (“fancy” means “hobby” in this context) is a domesticated breed of the house mouse (Mus musculus) usually kept as a type of pocket pet.
 Fancy mice have also been specially bred for exhibiting, with shows being held internationally.
 Artificial selection in fancy mice has created a variety of colors and patterns.
 These include colors like black, chocolate, blue, white, cream, lilac, red, fawn, champagne, cinnamon, golden agouti, silver agouti, silver and dove.